Graylog2/documentation/pages/architecture.rst

 Also keep in mind that messages are **only** stored in Elasticsearch.
 If you have data loss on Elasticsearch, the messages are gone - except if you have created backups of the indices.

-MongoDB is only storing meta information and will be abstracted with a general database layer in future versions.
-This will allow you to use other databases like MySQL instead.
+MongoDB is only storing meta information and configuration data.

 Minimum setup
 -------------